 Of the Flight of the Noldor, Part One

 We open on the Ring of Doom, that circle of thrones where the Valar meet to discuss important things.
-Melkor and Ungoliant’s Two-Tree deforestation job left a mess, but now the spider-smog has lifted and the ir is cleared by Manwë’s winds.
+Melkor and Ungoliant’s Two-Tree deforestation job left a mess, but now the spider-smog has lifted and the air is cleared by the winds of Manwë.
 But it’s still quite dark in Valinor; the stars, at least, can be seen again.
 A whole bunch of people—presumably Elves and Maiar—are all gathered around the Valar like an ad hoc town meeting has sprung up.
 Of course, Fëanor is also present, along with his half-brothers.
 They are the princes of the Noldor, after all.

-Olórin, the Maia who will one day be called Gandalf the Grey, is probably in attendance as well.
+Olórin, the Maia who will one day be called Gandalf the Grey, is probably in attendance.
 He’d have been partying, too, during that big festival before it got party-pooped.
-Probably hanging out with the children (being fond of smaller folk) and trying out some of his earliest firecracker ideas.
-And very likely Curunír is there, too—the Maia who will someday be known as Saruman.
+Probably hanging out with the children (being fond of smaller folk) and trying out some of his firecracker prototypes.
+And I’d say it’s also very likely that Curunír is there, too—the Maia who will someday be known as Saruman.
 No, these two gentlemen of latter-day importance aren’t actually mentioned in this chapter because they play no part yet.
 But it’s worth mentioning that they bore witness to the Darkening of Valinor, because when these future wizards will conversate and argue thousands of years from now, they are…informed.
 They listened, they observed.
 They are wise.

 Anyway, Valinor has been darkened.
 So what now?